devshum/devshum.github.io/README.md

 Really a pure project which fully created with Flexbox, there is smooth animations on scroll, a couple of soft pop-ups, a nice hamburger menu with clean CSS, a cool adaptive design which as always I had to figured out on my own(I'm used to making it) because free templates on figma include a mobile design quite seldom 🙄

-Also I succeed in practicing some PHP, the code was included in html and the folders but on GitHub Pages it isn't possible to show 😐
+Also I succeed in practicing some PHP, the usual and the compressed code was included in html and the folders, too but on GitHub Pages it isn't possible to show 😐

 The desktop part of site as usual has the ~100% support on Google Page speed but due to built-in Google Map above the footer the mobile support and the console warnings were crushed 😫😫😫😫 There's no getting around it.